Colorado Springs Fireworks (and More) this 4th of July

-It’s time to celebrate our nation’s birthday with barbeques, picnics, festivities and fun.
-Yes, that’s right, Independence Day is nearly here and we are stoked!
+It’s time to celebrate our nation’s birthday with festivities and fun.
+Yes, that’s right, Independence Day is nearly here, and we are stoked!
 It’s time to party ladies and gentlemen, and there are very few places in the country that can do it quite as spectacularly as Colorado Springs.
-This year, we’re sharing more than just fireworks celebrations, just in case the high temps and dry conditions result in cancelations.
-We’re a sub-alpine desert after all, so we have to be safety conscious.
-We know, we know, it’s a bummer to mention that and we’re crossing all our fingers (and our toes) that we’ll get to see the sky lit up with fabulous bursts of color.
-But, just in case, we’re gonna list some other options.
-First, on the docket though?
-Fireworks, of course.
+This year, we’re sharing more than just fireworks celebrations, just in case there are COVID-19 restrictions in place or if hot and dry conditions result in cancelations.
+Fingers crossed we stay in the yay zone!

 We hope this list sets you up for a fabulous Fourth of July in Colorado Springs, whether it’s spent barbequing and dancing to live music, oohing and aahing to stunning fireworks, or all of the above.